-Narrative description of level, methodology, and change from the level at project inception (600 words or 5a.
-Adoption Level (%): less).
-New Mexico's statewide adoption level is estimated to be 49% according to FCC figures for residential 49 fixed high speed connections and households and preliminary data gathered.
-Fast Forward New Mexico staff is currently analyzing data gathered during and after the classes to determine the adoption rates.
+5a.
+Adoption Level (%): Narrative description of level, methodology, and change from the level at project inception (600 words or less).
+49 New Mexico's statewide adoption level was estimated to be 49% according to FCC figures for residential fixed high speed connections and households and preliminary data gathered.
+Fast Forward New Mexico staff analyzed data gathered during and after the classes to determine the adoption rates.

-6. Please describe the two most common barriers to broadband adoption that you have experienced this year in connection with your project.
+Please describe the two most common barriers to broadband adoption that you have experienced this year in connection with your project.
 What steps did you take to address them (600 words or less)?

 The most common barriers to broadband adoption are price and computer ownership.
-The primary reason participants stated that they do not have internet access at home is due to the high cost of high speed internet.
-The second most reported barrier to internet service was the fact that participants did not own a computer which is once again related to costs.
-While broadband pricing and computer ownership are not within the control of Fast Forward New Mexico, the grant has significant impact the training participants' perception of the relevance of broadband and the internet to their lives.
+The primary reason participants stated that they did not have internet access at home was due to the high cost of high speed internet.
+The second most reported barrier to internet service was the fact that participants did not own a computer which was, once again ,related to costs.
+While broadband pricing and computer ownership were not within the control of Fast Forward New Mexico, the grant had significant impact the training participants' perception of the relevance of broadband and the internet to their lives.
 FFNM accomplished this by training participants and showing them how basic and intermediate computer skills help them to engage in their professional and personal lives, as well as to manage and market their small businesses.
-Also, the laptops purchased for libraries remain available in the communities throughout NM, helping to bridge the gap toward private computer ownership.
+Also, the laptops purchased for libraries remained available in the communities throughout NM, helping to bridge the gap toward private computer ownership.